heymickdoc/kopi/README.md

 ## Installation

+> [!NOTE]
+> **Platform Support:** Kopi is currently in pre-release.
+While it is built on .NET 8 (which is cross-platform), it has only been actively tested on **Windows**.
+Support for macOS and Linux is planned, but not yet guaranteed to work.

 Kopi is distributed as a .NET Global Tool.

 1. Make sure you have the <a href="https://dotnet.microsoft.com/en-us/download" target="_blank">.NET SDK (8.0 or later)</a> installed.